 - Uses only an email ticketing system for customer support, has no live chat but an FAQ page.
 Check out more details on support here.

-The only popular sites that we successfully unblocked were YouTube and NBC.
+The only popular sites that I successfully unblocked were YouTube and NBC.

 If you love watching videos or streaming music on YouTube, then Anonymous VPN is a great choice.
 You can also access content on NBC using the VPN.

-Unfortunately, Anonymous VPN is among the worst VPNs for streaming that we have come across.
+Unfortunately, Anonymous VPN is among the worst VPNs for streaming that I have come across.

 To start with, I couldn’t unblock Netflix using this VPN.
 I specifically connected to 5 servers on the network (Canada, UK, Netherlands, Germany, and Japan), and none of them could unblock Netflix.
 When trying to log into Netflix, I was met with proxy error alerts, redirects to the Netflix catalog in my country, and extremely slow speeds which were frustrating.